-Final PFA's with the 006 suffix are usually scheduled for conciliation before the court.
+Final PFA's with the 006 suffix are usually initially scheduled for conciliation before the court on the date scheduled.
 A hearing may or may not be scheduled on the same day as the conciliation.
-If a final hearing is necessary, the Court will attempt to schedule the hearing as expeditiously as possible.
+If a final hearing is necessary and the Court cannot find time that day, the Court will attempt to schedule the hearing as expeditiously as possible.